How to Build your First Golf Set

 Wedges are next as they are not as likely to catch the eye of your fellow golfers as much as your other clubs.
 They are usually the shortest clubs in your bag aside from your putter, which also means that your other clubs will be overshadowing them.

 Plus, wedges tend to have a very simplistic design that allows them to fit in with almost any set of irons, which in turn means that their looks are not their primary attribute.
-With the remaining money in your budget, you should be able to find good-looking pre-loved wedges for a bargain.
+With the remaining money in your budget, you should be able to find good-looking used wedges for a bargain.

 Finally, if you’ve got money left, you’ll want to invest in a hybrid or a fairway wood, or both!
 Though they may be amongst the longest clubs in your bag, they’re usually not the clubs that’ll catch the interest of your fellow golfers.
 On the other hand, having the right headcovers for your golf clubs might help to give them an even better look.